We've included this information for those who might be thinking

 From reading countless RV blogs on the Web, we knew that a lot of folks start out loving the full-time RV lifestyle but, later, give it up due to any number of reasons — health, financial, personal preference, etc. Our situation was a bit different.

 Admittedly, when our 'home' is in the shop for maintenance we are not quite as enthusiastic about this living arrangement.
-Watching our 'home' on wheels drop in value year after year in the NADA Guides doesn't make us happy either.
-(Yes, we did realize that RVs are depreciating assets while houses will appreciate — supposedly.)
+Watching our 'home' on wheels drop in value year after year in the NADA Guides doesn’t make us happy either.
+(Yes, we realize that RVs are depreciating assets while houses will appreciate — supposedly.)
 But not even those drawbacks have made us regret our decision.
-Already, the enjoyment of our part-time RV adventures and all the memories we have made far outweigh any of the costs or inconveniences of this lifestyle, at least in our opinion.
-We are also fortunate to have friends who have adopted this lifestyle and enjoy traveling with them from time-to-time.
-As any seasoned RVer will tell you, good traveling buddies — whether they be your significant other, a furry friend, or the human kind — make this lifestyle all the more enjoyable.
+The enjoyment of our part-time RV adventures and all the memories we have made outweigh any of the costs or inconveniences of the lifestyle, at least in our opinion.
+We were also fortunate to have friends who also adopted the full-time lifestyle.
+We enjoy traveling with them when we can.
+As any seasoned RVer will tell you, good traveling buddies — whether they be your significant other, a furry friend, or the human kind — make the lifestyle all the more enjoyable.

 Our #1 objective in buying a big motorhome was that we needed an RV big enough to take the place of our house.
-Our 43-foot coach is perfectly suited for this.
-It is not perfect, however, for maneuvering in some of the more compact and tree-lined parks we love visiting.
-And it simply won't fit into most of the typically short camp spots you find at many federal & state campgrounds and national parks.
+Our 43-foot coach was perfectly suited for this.
+It was not perfect, however, for maneuvering in some of the more compact and tree-lined parks we love visiting.
+And it simply didn’t fit into most of the typically short camp spots you find at many federal & state campgrounds and national parks.